 You must understand yourself first before you can lead others and bring about a positive change in others which is the greatest test of a leader’s ability – people growing and changing positively under your leadership.

-We are all born with personality strengths and when we are able to grow them, it helps us to become a more effective leader.
+We’re all born with personality strengths and when we’re able to grow them, it helps us to become a more effective leader.

-You will always win by growing your individual personality strengths and the personality strengths of the team.
+You’ll always win by growing your individual personality strengths and the personality strengths of your team.

 How are you growing your personality strengths?